The high price of Uganda's gold rush

 One major obstacle is that companies rarely declare their profits, making it difficult for landowners to calculate what they are due, and for local authorities to claim tax.

 The problem is national as well as local.
-Global Witness says it believes Uganda is losing out on millions of dollars of tax revenue.
+Global Witness believes Uganda is losing out on millions of dollars of tax revenue.

 The report highlights the case of a gold refinery with connections to Salim Saleh, brother of Ugandan President Yoweri Museveni, which allegedly received lucrative tax exemptions.